 - Collaboration tools.
 Downloading documents and working locally is chaotic for teams.
 You never know if you’ve got the most current version or if you’re undoing someone else’s work.
 Many tools offer document collaboration and in-task or in-project messaging, so it’s easy to find information.

 - Real-time updates.
-You should see changes on docs, notifications, and messages right away to maximize efficiency.
+You should see changes on documents, notifications, and message boards right away to maximize efficiency.

 - Status tracking.
 Customizable statuses and the ability to filter by status make it easy to see what people are working on and how close tasks are to being done.